Works Constitution Act

-The Works Constitution Act (Betriebsverfassungsgesetz, /de/), abbreviated BetrVG, is a German federal law governing the right of employees to form a works council.
+The Works Constitution Act (Betriebsverfassungsgesetz, /de/), abbreviated BetrVG, is a German federal law governing the rights and duties of a works council.

 History

 In the Stinnes–Legien Agreement of 1918, during the collapse of the German Empire in the aftermath of World War I, an agreement was reached between trade union confederation leader Carl Legien and industrialist leader Hugo Stinnes, so that capital and labour would cooperate on an equal footing in all aspects of economic management.
 This was codified in the Weimar Constitution, §165.
 To implement this principle, in 1920 the legal predecessor Betriebsrätegesetz (Works Councils Act) mandated consultative bodies for workers in businesses with more than 20 employees.
 All voting rights and work councils were, however, abolished by Hitler in 1933, and replaced with Nazi controlled management bodies.

 After World War II and the defeat of fascism, work councils were revived by collective agreements promoted under the Control Council Law No 22 (Kontrollratsgesetz No. 22) of the Allied-occupying forces in 1946.
-This enabled unions to create work councils with binding participation rights and be tasked with enforcing union collective agreements.
+This enabled unions to create work councils with binding participation rights and enforcement of collective agreements.

 1952 ratification

-Subsequently, the agreements for work councils were codified in the Works Constitution Act, passed on 11 October 1952 in West Germany.
-Trade unions in Germany wanted much more, including the formalisation of works council members as union representatives, and the expansion of the Coal Co-Determination Act in all industries.
-The Works Constitution Act reserved 1/3rd of Supervisory Board seats for employee representatives, in contrast with 1/2 for the coal industry.
-Instead, the Conservative government emphasized in the law, the legal restrictions on works councils and their independence from trade unions.
+Subsequently, work council regulation was codified in the Works Constitution Act, passed on 11 October 1952 in West Germany.
+However, trade unions wanted stronger rights, including the formalisation of works council members as union representatives, and the expansion of the 1951 Coal Codetermination Act for all industries.
+The Works Constitution Act reserved 1/3rd of Supervisory Board seats for employee representatives, in contrast to the Coal Codetermination Act which reserved 1/2 of the Board for the coal industry.
+The Conservative government emphasized instead, the legal restrictions on works councils and their formal independence from trade unions.